 So who is the third group?
 The inbetweeners.
 The meek and mild-mannered people who would just like for the conflict to be over, so they can get on with their lives.
-People like the expat Edith who cries if confronted with vehement views on the matter, and hoarded canned food during the fall of 2017, fearing all Hell might break lose; yet supported the referendum and the ”right to decide”, and brought sandwiches to the people holding the schools as polling stations.
+People like the expat Edith who weeps if confronted with vehement views on the matter, and hoarded canned food during the fall of 2017, fearing all Hell might break lose; yet supported the referendum and the ”right to decide”, and brought sandwiches to the people holding the schools as polling stations.

 On an organizational level, the leftwing parties in Catalonia belong in this third group; amongst them, the Barcelona mayor Ada Colau who might or might not repeat in power now.
 Nobody trusts the inbetween parties that might swing either way, for the separatists and the unionists are at loggerheads and expect everyone to pick sides.
 A truly torn society has arisen from the fall of 2017.

 Some talk of a postmodern coup d’état, seeing as (almost) no blood was spilled, and since it is to a large extent a war on narratives.
 Who is right?
 And who can tell?